Rural school districts in Washington

 Rural school districts in Washington are administrative districts that provide educational services in rural areas of Washington state.

 These are arbitrarily defined as school districts with enrollments of less than 1,000 students and no more than three schools.
 These rural districts typically serve a small town with a population of up to a few thousand.
 Some of these districts share educational facilities with neighboring districts.

 Adna School District

 The town of Adna in Lewis County is served by Adna School District No. 226.
-As of October 2006, the district has an enrollment of 596.
-This school district currently has two schools:
+As of the 2022-23 school year the district has an enrollment of 648 students and two schools: